Park of Poland

-Park of Poland is an amusement and leisure park in central Poland, in the village of Wręcza in Żyrardów County, Masovian Voivodeship, about 50 km southwest of the capital Warsaw.
+Park of Poland (also known as Suntago) is an amusement and leisure park in central Poland, in the village of Wręcza in Żyrardów County, Masovian Voivodeship, about 50 km southwest of the capital Warsaw.
 It is the largest indoor water park in Europe.

 Construction

 Plans to build the amusement park were first laid out in 2011, and it was projected to employ 600 people.
 Construction was scheduled to commence in 2013, but was delayed until 2017.
 The first phase of the project, Suntago Wodny Świat (lit.
-"Suntago Water World") was completed in 2019, costing 170 million euro, taking 37000 m3 of concrete and 5000 tonnes of steel.
+'Suntago Water World') was completed in 2019, costing 170 million euro, taking 37000 m3 of concrete and 5000 tonnes of steel.
 It opened on February 20, 2020.

 Complex

 Park of Poland covers an area of nearly 400 ha, purchased by the investor Global City Holdings.
 Currently, the first part of the complex is in operation, Suntago Wodny Świat, covering an area of 20 ha including parking, along with Suntago Village, a village of 92 bungalows, opened in spring 2020.
 Plans have also been made to construct a 4-star hotel.